Automatic Repeat Request – ARQ

 Types of ARQ Protocol

-1. Stop and wait for automatic repeat request
+1. Stop and wait for an automatic repeat request

 1. Go-Back-NARQ

-Go back to n automatic repeat request type – the receiver’s acknowledgment is completely eradicated, and several frames or packets are sent continuously without prompting anything to the sender or receiver.
-The time took less, and the process is relatively straightforward.
-The sender sends the sequence number along with acknowledgment to make sure the transmission occurs smoothly.
+Go back to an automatic repeat request type—the receiver’s acknowledgment is completely eradicated, and several frames or packets are sent continuously without prompting anything to the sender or receiver.
+The time took less, and the process was relatively straightforward.
+The sender sends the sequence number along with acknowledgment to ensure the transmission occurs smoothly.
 The only fault in this system is that the frames can be transmitted more than once, and if one sequence is corrupted, everything needs to be re-considered.

 1. Selective ARQ